projectatomic/atomic-enterprise-training/eap-latest-setup.md

 Once the project disappears from `oc get project`, doing `oc get pod -n demo` should return no results.

-Note: As of the early-access, a user with the `edit` role can actually delete the project.
+Note: As of the Early Access, a user with the `edit` role can actually delete the project.
 [This will be fixed](https://github.com/openshift/origin/issues/1885).